 Section 31.2.
 Each employee shall be provided with information and appropriate equipment to take precautions when his/her duties bring or may bring him/her into contact with blood or body fluid containing blood.
-Each patrol vehicle will be equipped with both disposable and reusable gloves, protective mask, and disinfectant spray.
-Bleach will be available to each employee at any location where Lieutenant's are assigned.
+Each patrol vehicle will be equipped with appropriate personal protective equipment (PPE) and disinfecting agents.